 - 6.1 Budget monitoring is an embedded feature of the Council's performance monitoring regime, and transformation projects are reported on to committee and to Transformation Boards.
 The detail of medium to long term financial planning by virtue of the scale and amount of numbers can obscure the impact of decisions and make it difficult to judge what progress is being made.
-Accordingly, it is proposed that a small suite of performance indicators (PIs) is used as a health check for progress on the financial strategy. - 6.2 As can be seen from the chart at paragraph 4.1, in relative terms since 2018/19 the Council has been reducing its reliance on the use of reserves to fund core expenditure.
+Accordingly, it is proposed that a small suite of performance indicators (PIs) is used as a health check for progress on the financial strategy. - 6.2 The Council has been reducing its reliance on the use of reserves to fund core expenditure.
 It is proposed that this becomes a Financial Strategy PI.
-The PI proposed is £m reserves required to fund recurring expenditure and also that amount as a %age of recurring expenditure, to be reported on both as budgeted and actual.
+The PI proposed is £m reserves required to fund recurring expenditure and also that amount as a %age of recurring expenditure, to be reported on as both budget and actual.